Professional Cyclist Quinn Simmons Suspended After Pro-Trump Comments On Twitter

 The comments that caused Trek to take action came from a conversation on Twitter between Dutch journalist, José Been, and Simmons about Donald Trump’s leadership.

 “If you follow me and support Trump, you can go.
-There is zero excuse to follow or vote for the vile, horrible man,” Been wrote, although she has since deleted the tweet.
-The journalist wrote in her original post that she also hoped for her American friends sake that the “horrible presidency ends for you.”
+There is zero excuse to follow or vote for the vile, horrible man,” Been wrote in the since deleted tweet.
+The journalist wrote in her original post that she also hoped for her American friends’ sake that the “horrible presidency ends for you.”

 Shortly after, Simmons responded with “Bye” paired with a dark-skinned hand waving emoji.